The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BO.10.030

-• The door's centerpiece is adorned with a captivating and intricate relief carving representing a guardian divinity.
-The divinity's body is crafted with an asymmetrical composition of dragon-dogs (aso'), adding to the door's mystical and mythical appeal.
+The door's centerpiece is adorned with a notable and intricate relief carving representing a guardian divinity.
+The divinity's body is crafted with an asymmetrical composition of dragon-dogs (aso'), adding to the door's ritual and mythical appeal.
 The guardian divinity's large globular eyes are enclosed within concentric aso's, enhancing its powerful and protective presence.

 Sarcophagus Cover: Guardian Spirits of the Deceased